 Ensuring your dog is well exercised is essential.
 Otherwise, any pent-up energy in your dog may make lead to sleepless nights.

 Also, overexerting exercises can make this dog sluggish, thus causing it to sleep a lot.

 Your Dog Is Bored

 Boredom can cause a German shepherd to sleep a lot.
-If let’s say your dog has been in the crate from the morning and no interactive toy for him around, he will be bored.
-The dog will tend to sleep excessively to burst off the boredom.
+If let’s say your dog has been in the crate since the morning and no interactive toy for him around, he will be bored.
+The dog will sleep excessively to burst off the boredom.

 If you see your dog is sleeping a lot, then perhaps he’s bored.
 You can get some toys and see whether he will cheer up.

 Have you changed the dog’s diet, and all from nowhere, the dog has slept excessively?
 Then look, probably it’s that new kibble you have introduced.

 Also, some poorly made dog food might cause our dog to sleep a lot.